Assessment of kidney function: Urine tests

 Part of the assessment of kidney function includes the measurement of urine and its contents.
 Abnormal kidney function may cause too much or too little urine to be produced.
 The ability of the kidneys to filter protein is often measured, as urine albumin or urine protein levels, measured either at a single instance or, because of variation throughout the day, as 24-hour urine tests.

 Blood tests

 Blood tests are also used to assess kidney function.
 These include tests that are intended to directly measure the function of the kidneys, as well as tests that assess the function of the kidneys by looking for evidence of problems associated with abnormal function.
 One of the measures of kidney function is the glomerular filtration rate (GFR).
-Other tests that can assess the function of the kidneys include assessment of electrolyte levels such as potassium and phosphate, assessment of acid-base status by the measurement of bicarbonate levels from a vein, and assessment of the full blood count for anaemia.
+Other tests that can assess the function of the kidneys include assessment of urea and electrolyte levels such as potassium and phosphate, assessment of acid-base status by the measurement of bicarbonate levels from a vein, and assessment of the full blood count for anaemia.